Symington, Biggar and Broughton Railway: Symington to Broughton

-The Symington, Biggar and Broughton Railway was authorised by Act of Parliament on 21 May 1858.
+The Symington, Biggar and Broughton Railway was authorised by an act of Parliament, the Symington, Biggar and Broughton Railway Act 1858 (21 & 22 Vict. c. xv), on 21 May 1858.
 Although the continuation to Broughton was very simple, along the broad valley of the Biggar Water, it is not clear what was the intended benefit of this lengthy extension.
 The population of Broughton parish was under 300 and there were no notable industries.

 The authorised capital of the new line was £36,000 with permitted loan capital of £12,000.
 The proprietors found it difficult to raise all the capital and appealed to the Caledonian Railway for help; the Caledonian subscribed £7,500 on condition that £20,000 was sourced locally, and this was done.

 The line opened from Symington to Broughton on 5 November 1860, and it was worked by the Caledonian Railway.

 Symington station

 The junction with the main line at Symington was a little distance north of the earlier station there.
 It is likely that arriving branch trains simply reversed from the point of junction to the station, but this was not a long term arrangement, and the passenger station was moved to the junction, opening there on 30 November 1863.
 The former station remained as a goods station.